lboe23/Outcome-Error-RC/README.md

 # Outcome-Error-RC-Quasi-likelihood
-Simulation studies for "An Approximate Quasi-Likelihood Approach to Analyzing Error-Prone Failure Time Outcomes and Exposures."
+Code for simulation studies in paper, "An Approximate Quasi-Likelihood Approach to Analyzing Error-Prone Failure Time Outcomes and Exposures" by Boe et al.